8 Best Homeowners Insurance Companies in Maryland of 2025

 Home Construction Material Coverage

-This is usually not covered in a standard policy due to the perceived increased risk of theft, vandalism, and storm or hurricane-related damage.
+A standard policy usually does not cover this due to the perceived increased risk of theft, vandalism, and storm or hurricane-related damage.

 Equipment Breakdown Coverage